 A customer-centric approach always works better than a product-centric one.
 Do not have a ‘one product fits all kind of strategy, try to customize to your client’s needs.

 Having a fishbowl on your information counter filled with visiting cards does not qualify as valid leads.
 In exhibitions, the quality of the lead is more important than the mere quantity.
-Don’t keep the misconception of equating the number of business cards collected with trade show success.
+Don’t keep the misconception of equating the number of business cards collected with expo success.

 Random business cards won’t help you know the requirements and purpose of the prospect visiting your modular exhibition stand.
 Make notes behind cards detailing what the client needs and why did he or she seek out your booth.

 - Too many handouts, brochures, and marketing collateral